-With hardly anyone traveling right now due to the pandemic, several major credit card issuers are rethinking their travel rewards credit card offerings in an attempt to evolve alongside cardholder’s spending habits.
-Further, many of the top rewards credit cards we know and love have added new redemption opportunities that can help consumers get more bang for their buck.
+With travel just now starting to pick up after being waylaid during the pandemic, you may be wondering about the best way to earn and use your rewards.
+Fortunately, many major credit card issuers have changed up their travel rewards credit card offerings in an attempt to evolve alongside cardholder’s spending habits.
+Further, some top rewards credit cards have added new redemption opportunities that can help consumers get more bang for their buck.

-From added rewards categories to bonus point-earning opportunities and short-term perks, this guide goes over the biggest changes from each of the major travel credit card issuers, as well as what they mean for you and your rewards game.
+From added rewards categories to bonus point-earning opportunities and short-term perks, this guide goes over the biggest changes from each of the major travel credit card issuers since the pandemic began, as well as what they mean for you and your rewards game.

 American Express previously revealed changes to some of its top-tier travel rewards cards and co-branded hotel and airline card offerings.
-Here is a basic rundown of the new statement credit-earning opportunities broken down by card:
+Here is a basic rundown of the earning and redemption option opportunities broken down by card:

 Now, owners of The Business Platinum Card® from American Express can get a complimentary night ($150+ property credit) after booking an eligible stay at participating Hotel Collection locations via Amex Travel, or another complimentary night ($250+ property credit) for booking via Amex Travel at a participating Fine Hotels + Resorts property (terms apply).